lostatc/retain-sync/docs/zielen.1.rst

 -----------
 Local Directory
-    A local directory is a directory on your local machine that you want to contain only that files that it has space for.
+    A local directory is a directory on your local machine that you want to contain only the files that it has space for.

 Remote Directory
     A remote directory is a directory, either on your local machine or